In short

 How Movingto helps

 Movingto helps you confirm which highly qualified route fits, check the salary and contract against the current threshold, and coordinate the document file and AIMA step.
-We are not a law firm and do not replace regulated legal or tax advice.
+Legal and tax questions are handled with the appropriate licensed professionals where required.
 See our D3 / highly qualified visa service for what we handle.